smnikitin/DOE_R/README.md

-# 📈 Applied Design of Experiments (DOE) with R

-Companion R code, datasets, and interactive tutorials for a comprehensive guide on **Design of Experiments (DOE)**.

-This repository provides all the practical exercises required to run statistical models, evaluate experimental designs, and optimize systems through:
-- **Full and Fractional Factorial** setups,
-- **Local Experiments** for stepwise optimization,
-- **Response Surface Methodology (RSM)** for modeling complex surfaces and generating contour plots.
-# 📈 Applied Design of Experiments (DOE) in Optics & Photonics with R
+# 📈 Applied Design of Experiments in Optics with R

-Companion R code, datasets, and interactive tutorials for the book: **"Data-Driven Optimization of Optical Systems and Processes."**
+Companion R code for SPIE courses and book

-This repository serves as the official code library for applying Design of Experiments (DOE) to optical engineering.
-It provides practical exercises required to run statistical models, evaluate experimental designs, and optimize performance in complex optical systems:
+This repository serves as the code library for applying Design of Experiments (DOE) to optical engineering.
+It provides practical exercises required to run statistical models, evaluate experimental designs, and optimize performance in complex optical systems and processes:

 - **Full and Fractional Factorial**,
 - **screening design**,